REGARDING TERMS AND CONDITIONS

 DURATION OF AGREEMENT

-A. This Agreement shall be effective as of July l, 2004 and shall continue in effect until June 30, 2007.
+A. This Agreement shall be effective as of July 1, 2007 and shall continue in effect until June 30, 2010.

 B. In witness whereof the parties hereto have caused this Agreement to be signed by their respective presidents, seals to be placed thereon, all on the day and year specified in the Preamble.

 C. Copies of the Contract shall be printed at the expenses of the Board and the Moonachie Education Association on an alternate contract basis.
-The Moonachie Education Association will print the three-year contract for the years 2004-2007.
+The Moonachie Board of Education will print the three-year contract for the years 2007-2010.